The Energy Office Louth Co Co

 ISO 50001:2011 - Energy Management System

-ISO 50001 is based on the management system model of continual improvement.
+ISO 50001 is an Energy management system based on a model of continual improvement.
 This makes it easier for organisations to integrate energy management into their overall efforts to improve quality and environmental management.
-Louth County Council's Energy Office are working towards attaining this standard in 2017.
+Louth County Council have been awarded this standard in February 2018.

 Optimising Power @ Work